Jim Garrison: Kennedy assassination investigation

 As New Orleans D.A., in late 1966, Garrison began an investigation into the assassination of President John F. Kennedy, after receiving several tips from Jack Martin that a man named David Ferrie may have been involved in the assassination.
 The result of Garrison's investigation was the arrest and trial of New Orleans businessman Clay Shaw in 1969, with Shaw being unanimously acquitted less than one hour after the case went to the jury.
 Garrison was able to subpoena the Zapruder film from Life magazine.
 Thus, members of the American public – i.e., the jurors of the case – were shown the movie for the first time.
 Until the trial, the film rarely had been seen, and copies were made by assassination investigator Steve Jaffe, who was working with Garrison's office.
 In 2015, Garrison's lead investigator's daughter released his copy of the film, along with a number of his personal papers from the investigation.

 Garrison's key witness against Shaw was Perry Russo, a 25-year-old insurance salesman from Baton Rouge, Louisiana.
 At the trial, Russo testified that he had attended a party at anti-Castro activist David Ferrie's apartment.
 At the party, Russo said that Lee Harvey Oswald (whom Russo said was introduced to him as "Leon Oswald"), David Ferrie, and "Clem Bertrand" (whom Russo identified in the courtroom as Clay Shaw) had discussed killing President Kennedy.
 The conversation included plans for the "triangulation of crossfire" and alibis for the participants.

 Russo's version of events has been questioned by some historians and researchers, such as Patricia Lambert, once it became known that part of his testimony might have been induced by hypnosis and by the drug sodium pentothal (sometimes called "truth serum").
 An early version of Russo's testimony (as told in Assistant D.A.
 Andrew Sciambra's memo, before Russo was subjected to sodium pentothal and hypnosis) fails to mention an "assassination party" and says that Russo met Shaw on two occasions, neither of which occurred at the party.
 However, in his book On the Trail of the Assassins, Garrison says that Russo had already discussed the party at Ferrie's apartment before any "truth serum" was administered.
-Scambria said that the party information was simply accidentally left off the notes of his encounter with Russo.
+Sciambra said that the party information was simply accidentally left off the notes of his encounter with Russo.
 Throughout his life, Russo reiterated the same account of being present for a party at Ferrie's house along with Mr. Bertrand, where the subject of Kennedy's potential assassination had come up.
 Garrison defended his conduct regarding witness testimony, stating:

 Before we introduced the testimony of our witnesses, we made them undergo independent verifying tests, including polygraph examination, truth serum and hypnosis.
 We thought this would be hailed as an unprecedented step in jurisprudence; instead, the press turned around and hinted that we had drugged our witnesses or given them posthypnotic suggestions to testify falsely.

-In May 1967 Garrison appeared on ABC's Issues and Answers program to discuss his investigation.